 - In some cases elevated blood pressure and cholesterol.

 Along with the above symptoms an ultrasound of the ovaries would confirm the diagnosis of polycystic ovaries.

 - Managing PCOS with Homeopathy involves the deep acting, constitutional remedies which work on the patient’s entire endocrine system and correcting the Hormonal imbalance.

 - It is this approach and concept of Homeopathy which helps in correcting the pathology associated with PCOS.

 - The genetic predispositions, physical symptoms, symptoms related to the menstrual cycle are taken into consideration to prescribe the exacting remedy.

 - Specific medicines like Apis and Iodum are prescribed for cystic ovaries and they also help in regularizing the periodical cycles.

-- Polycrest medicines like Lachesis and Thuja alter the genetic blocks and used as constitutional drugs.
+- Polycrest medicines like Lachesis and Thuja alter the genetic blocks and are used as constitutional drugs.

 - Experience of the Homeopathic doctors enables them to exactly come to the right remedy and control the condition to a great extent.

-- Patient on Homeopathy is relieved from taking the hormonal drugs and its side effects over a period of time.
+- Patients on Homeopathy are relieved from taking the hormonal drugs and its side effects over a period of time.